Yashsingh9616/yashsingh9616.github.io/_posts/2024-07-05-Prometheus.md

     - (2). **Time-Series Database:** Stores metrics data with a multi-dimensional data model (metric name and key-value pairs called labels) that enables flexible queries and aggregation.
+           - Data is stored in a series of chunks, with each chunk representing a fixed time interval.

     - (3). **PromQL (Prometheus Query Language):** A powerful query language used to retrieve and analyze time-series data stored in Prometheus.